 - Wireless Connectivity using 802.11n (or higher) - 8-10 hour battery life from one charge (minimum).
-We recommend students bring their named laptop charger to school. - · Preferably light and robust - A protective carrying case - Operating System - Most compatible: Windows 11 this is the system the College network uses
+We recommend students bring their named laptop charger to school. - Preferably light and robust - A protective carrying case - Operating System - Most compatible: Windows 11 this is the system the College network uses

-- Other operating systems that have the appropriate wireless connectivity are supported, e.g. Mac OS v.10.10 or newer, Android - Must support software requirements below - Up-to-date Antivirus Software - The ability to install and run the Microsoft Office Suite (free for BDSC students with the Student Advantage).
-Chromebook is not suitable. - Optional: Selected Adobe Software, if appropriate for courses chosen by the student, e.g. Design courses may require Adobe Photoshop - Higher specification machines may be required for Year 10 Digital Technology, Year 10 Digital Art, and Level 1-3 Design or Digital Technology classes, so consider the expected lifetime/usefulness of the device. - Students are encouraged to use their own devices (including phones) as personal organisers, keeping track of homework or assessment requirements, in addition to maintaining a week view paper diary.
+- Other operating systems that have the appropriate wireless connectivity are supported, e.g. Mac OS v.14.0 or newer, Android - Must support software requirements below - Up-to-date Antivirus Software - The ability to install and run the Microsoft Office Suite (free for BDSC students with the Student Advantage).
+Chromebook is not suitable. - Optional: Selected Adobe Software, if appropriate for courses chosen by the student, e.g. Design courses may require Adobe Photoshop - Higher specification machines may be required for Year 10 Digital Technology, Year 10 Digital Art, and Level 1-3 Design or Digital Technology classes, so consider the expected lifetime/usefulness of the device.